diversity & accessibility

 Our Intention

 Recovery Dharma is a peer-led, grassroots, democratically-structured organization.
 We welcome all those who wish to pursue recovery as part of our community.
-All Sanghas that decide to commit to Recovery Dharma’s Core Intentions are autonomous in their practices.
+All Sangha Groups that decide to commit to Recovery Dharma’s Core intentions are autonomous in their practices.

 Recovery Dharma is founded on, and inspired by, Buddhism that originated in India and later on flourished in other regions of Asia (e.g., South Asia, East Asia, Southeast Asia, Central Asia).
 We deeply appreciate the Buddhist heritage that was protected and freely offered by the ancestors of these cultures.
 This site is our effort to practice kindness, generosity, and peer-to-peer support.
 The content of this site reflects the diverse experiences of our members; not the opinions of professionals or Buddhist teachers.